 Name (Pink), Description (Black), Search Criteria (Blue) as they appear in FullStory Search.

 1).
-Using Inspect Mode, grab the CSS for a selector you want to name, and click Add custom event.
+If you are renaming a CSS Selector of a button and don't know what the CSS Selector is, you can use Inspect Mode.
+Grab the CSS for a selector you want to name, and click Add custom event.

 2).
 Provide a Name and Description for your newly created Custom Event.